310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% bubble Chiaki snicker %}
 …You bet that I’d like a hero-style outfit?
 Heh-heh-heh… I see that you’re interested to know what design I’ve thought up.

-Woosh—!
-This is my ultimate vision of my personal outfit! ☆
+This right here!
+Is the ultimate vision of my personal outfit! ☆
 {% endbubble %}

 {% bubble Chiaki curious %}
 …Mm?
 Why do you look so troubled?
+{% endbubble %}

+{% bubble Chiaki smilesoft %}
-I drew the design to make it visually understandable, but… It seems as though it had the opposite effect.
+I drew the design to make it visually understandable, but… It seems as though it had the opposite effect, huh?

 The head piece is a helmet covering the whole face.
 I took visibility into account, and made the face shield bigger.